How Gamification Improves Learning Outcomes

 Leaderboards

-Healthy competition motivates students to keep improving.
-The key is showing relative rankings, not just absolute scores.
+Healthy competition motivates many students to keep improving.
+The key is thoughtful design:

 Streaks

 Daily streaks create habits.
-Even a simple "study for 3 days in a row" challenge dramatically increases return visits.
+Even a simple "study for 3 days in a row" challenge dramatically increases return visits and consistency.
+Duolingo's research shows streak mechanics are their single most powerful engagement driver.

 How SimpleQuizMaker Uses Gamification